qbalsdon/accessibility_broadcast_dev/README.md

  - Resolve the disconnect between Gesture and Action
      - Currently the service takes actions for users, but if they are not my expected defaults they may behave differently.
 For example: Swiping from higher to lower on the screen on some devices might highlight the next heading, while other devices may adjust selection granularity type (i.e. enable you to use NEXT and PREV to navigate headings, paragraphs, links, characters).
-     - Option 1: Convert actions to gestures (easy, but makes me sad.
+     - :white_check_mark: Option 1: Convert actions to gestures (easy, but makes me sad.
 Also, more complex gestures don't work)
-     - Option 2: Find a method of doing actions that doesn't involve gestures.
+     - :x: Option 2: Find a method of doing actions that doesn't involve gestures.
 Currently looking at [AccessibilityNodeInfo.performAction][13]
+       - I can navigate the tree myself, but I have no way of knowing if I am consistent with TalkBack
- - [FEATURE] Add a "perform click" action
+ - :white_check_mark: [FEATURE] Add a "perform click" action
+ - :white_check_mark: Add a "focus by id" action - might aid my scripts
- - [FEATURE] Add a "focus by id" action - might aid my scripts
+ - :white_check_mark: Add a "focus by id" action - might aid my scripts
  - [FEATURE] Create a map of the current screen
+ - [FEATURE] Enable developers to show / hide more of the curtain elements
- - [BUG] 01 Open the accessibility menu.
-Currently the code is there but something is not happening
+ - :bug: [BUG] 01 Open the accessibility menu.
+Currently the code is there but something is not happening.
+[Opened an issue][14]
+ - :bug: [BUG] 02 Scroll down to selected element.
+Currently an accessibility service can only scroll on scrollable nodes.
+  -:bug: [BUG] 03 Do not store an instance in a companion object.
+It feels wrong, I have not found a better solution yet

 [1]: https://stackoverflow.com/questions/37460463/how-to-send-key-down-and-key-up-events-separately-on-android-using-adb